mofosyne/Holo-InternetofEnergy-MDBook/src/whatisioe.md

 That device may be a solar panel, a battery, an air-conditioner, a building-management-system, fridge, fan, smart plug, smart meter, substation infrastructure, wind farm or more.
 It is relevant for anything in the energy system that is consumes, produces, stores, or monitors power.

-When embedded to your device it is given a secure, and private global identity for communications.
+With the software embedded into your device your device can now securely communicate with any other device in the ecosystem regardless of the brand, type, or location.
-It is also given a common language and currency that it can use to; discover, communicate and form relationships and/or trade value with others in the system (regardless of their brand, type, and even location).
+Your device can now speak a common language and trade a common currency.
+It can; discover, communicate, form relationships and/or trade value with others in the system.

+It also provides you with the tools to build 'Applications' that take advantage of these new capabilities.

 ## What is possible when everyone speaks a common language?
 A common language for communications alone is not enough.
-What provides value for all of us is how we use that language and what we use it for.
+What provides value for all of us is how we use that language and what we communicate through it.
 In the Internet of information this value is provided through Applications.
 The same is true for the IoE and in the IoE we call these Smart Energy Apps.

 Smart Energy Apps are applications that any 'agent' in the IoE can run that allow that device to orchestrate, co-ordinate, trade value, or adjust energy usage.

 Anyone can use the IoE software to develop 'Smart Energy Apps' that are relevant to their needs but here are some examples that RedGrid have created to give you a feel for what is possible:

-- **Demand Response App**
+- **Demand Management App**
 this app enables an a single or group of air conditioners to react and respond as a group to energy market conditions. this app provides a signal to devices about market conditions as well as what is happening in the community of devices and based on that information shifts or moves its energy usage.
 This saves money, improves device life and benefits grid stability as devices reduce their usage (in concert) when demands on the system are too high.